Relintai/pandemonium_engine_docs/usage/scripting/resources.md

 The switch between built-in and external resources happens when you save the scene.
-In the example above, if you erase the path `"res://robi.png)"` and save, Godot will save the image inside the `.tscn` scene file.
+In the example above, if you erase the path `"res://robi.png)"` and save, Pandemonium will save the image inside the `.tscn` scene file.

 Note: